ama2486/Module5/README.md

 # Module5
 # Creating this branch to finish this Modudle 5 Assignment
-# Just doing the general basics
+# Creating code that will print text to the screen if a specific code is entered